 Do you have previous editing knowledge and feel you'd like to know more about what professionals do?

-We will cover best practice workflow, sequencing tips, colour management, sound improvements and output.
+We will explore some of the methods used in the professional editing world, regarding workflow, colour management, sound improvements and output.

 What will we cover?

 - Workflow - is there a best practice and what does it look like for you?

 - Essential keyboard shortcuts in an editing workflow

 - Track allocation for better editing?